 Cannabinoids and terpenes share the same basic molecules, which means that they have similar construction and applications.
 For instance, they both interact with neurotransmitter receptors in order to create a variety of physical responses.

 One of the most important factors in terpenes’ potency is what scientists refer to as the entourage effect — this refers to the combined impact of a plant’s terpenes, cannabinoids, and other chemical compounds.
-Findings suggest that terpenes are most effective when consumed as a part of a whole plant or high-quality CBD product.

 It’s typical for a plant’s terpene levels to alter as the plant ages and/or dries.
 Although the terpene concentration can increase as the plant decays, it is typical for it to decrease, which is why dried herbs tend to lose their smell after a while.